shirwahs/shirwahs/README.md

 ### Hi there 👋

-This is Shirwa Hs, a Software Engineering and developer from safarione. i focus on user-friendly experiences all across web, mobile and desktop. during over seven years of experience, i have worked at multiple start-ups and currently work as a self-employed freelancer. i am still trapped in what's called Master but it is not long to go to explore more parts of the wolrd.

-also, i work with the Designing to build up the idea of online Design lessons where you can learn at your own speed an always have a coach available to help you with any struggles. i love it!
+This is Shirwa Hs, I am a passionate and forward-thinking Software Engineer with a Master’s degree in Computer Science, specializing in developing scalable, efficient, and intelligent systems.
+My journey has been driven by a love for solving complex problems and building cutting-edge solutions that transform industries.

+With 7 years of professional experience, I’ve led the development of large-scale applications, designed cloud-native architectures, and integrated AI and blockchain technologies to optimize processes and enable secure, future-proof systems.
+I strive to build software that not only meets today’s needs but also anticipates the challenges of tomorrow.

+I am a strong advocate for innovation, continuous learning, and knowledge sharing.
+My professional mission is to leverage the power of software engineering, AI, and blockchain to create meaningful impact across industries, from healthcare to finance, and everything in between.
 ____________________________________________________________________________________________________________________________________________________________________

 Personal